Faster Stochastic Algorithms for Minimax Optimization under Polyak--{\L}ojasiewicz Conditions: Proof of Section

+From now on, throughout this section, we always let $(\tilde x_{k+1}, \tilde y_{k+1})$ be the saddle point of $F_{k}$ for all $k \ge 0$.
 Next, we study the error brought by the inexact solution to the sub-problem.
-The idea is that when we can controls the precision of $F_k$ with a global constant $\delta$, then the algorithm will be close to the exact proximal point algorithm.
-We omit the notation of expectation when no ambiguity arises.
+The idea is that when we can control the precision of $F_k$ with a global constant $\delta$, then the algorithm will be close to the exact proximal point algorithm.
+In the following analysis, we measure the precision of sub-problems using its duality gap: